Starlight tours

-Incidents
+Incidents and allegations

-Among the First Nations victims who have died from hypothermia were Rodney Naistus, Lawrence Wegner and Neil Stonechild.
+First Nations people who died from hypothermia in the area included Neil Stonechild, Rodney Naistus, and Lawrence Wegner.

+Stonechild's body was found on November 29, 1990, in a field outside Saskatoon, which led to an inquest.
+Stonechild determined to have died on November 24, 1990, a night on which the temperature reached -28.1 C. The 2003 inquest could not determine the circumstances that led to his death.

 Naistus and Wegner died in 2000, and their bodies were discovered on the outskirts of Saskatoon.
-Inquests in 2001 and 2002 into their deaths determined they were due to hypothermia.
-The inquest jury's recommendations all related to police policies and indigenous-police relations.
-Stonechild's body was found on November 29, 1990, in a field outside Saskatoon, which led to an Inquiry Into Matters Relating to the Death of Neil Stonechild.
-On the night of Stonechild's disappearance, five days prior on November 24, 1990, the temperature reached -28.1 C. The 2003 inquest could not determine the circumstances that led to his death.
+Inquests in 2001 and 2002 into their deaths determined they were due to hypothermia but were deemed inconclusive.
+The inquest jury's recommendations all related to police policies and indigenous–police relations.

-In January 2000, Darrell Night was dropped off on the outskirts of Saskatoon but was able to call a taxi from the nearby Queen Elizabeth Power Station.
-The two police officers involved, constables Dan Hatchen and Ken Munson of the Saskatoon Police Service (SPS), claimed they had simply given Night a ride home and dropped him off at his own request, but were convicted of unlawful confinement in September 2001 and sentenced to eight months in prison.
-Yet investigations into the deaths of Wegner and Naistus were deemed "inconclusive."
+Another alleged victim of the practice was Darrell Night, who survived his police encounter.
+In January 2000, Night was dropped off on the outskirts of Saskatoon in -22 C weather without winter clothing and was able to get help by knocking on the door of the nearby Queen Elizabeth Power Station.
+The two police officers involved, constables Dan Hatchen and Ken Munson of the Saskatoon Police Service (SPS), claimed they had simply given Night a ride home and dropped him off at his own request.
+They were convicted of unlawful confinement in September 2001 and sentenced to eight months in prison.

 The SPS initially insisted these were isolated incidents.
 However, in 2003, Police Chief Russell Sabo admitted that there was a possibility that the force had been dumping First Nations people outside the city for years, revealing that an SPS officer was disciplined in 1976 for taking an indigenous woman to the outskirts of the city and abandoning her there.

+In 2016, an Indigenous man was sentenced to four months imprisonment for falsely reporting a "starlight tour" incident.

 On April 21, 2018, Ken Thomas alleged that he was picked up by two SPS officers and dropped off outside city limits at night in the cold.
 This accusation was investigated by the Public Complaints Commission, which stated that it was unfounded.
 In a news release, Police Chief Troy Cooper said it was unlikely that there was contact between the SPS and Thomas on the night of the incident, based on video and audio recordings taken from police cars.